ibm-cloud-docs/vpc/api-metadata-beta-change-log.md

 # Beta VPC Metadata API change log
 {: #metadata-beta-api-change-log}

 Read the API change log to learn about updates and improvements to the {{site.data.keyword.vpc_full}} (VPC) [Beta Metadata API](/apidocs/vpc-metadata-beta).
-Change log announcements are ordered by the date they were released.
+Change log announcements are ordered by the date that they were released.
 {: shortdesc}

 Some beta features are for accounts that have special approval to preview a particular beta feature.
 Contact your IBM sales representative if you are interested in getting access.
 {: beta}

-There are no backward-compatibility guarantees as a feature progresses through its beta phase or from the final beta release to its initial GA release.
-Using non-GA-mature features could introduce the risk of corrupting resources in your account.
+Compatibility with earlier versions is not guaranteed as a feature progresses through its beta phase or from the final beta release to its initial GA release.
+Using non-GA-mature features might introduce the risk of corrupting resources in your account.
 IBM strongly recommends that you do not use non-GA-mature features on production accounts.
 {: important}

 To review the change log of generally available metadata API features, see the [VPC Metadata API change log](/docs/vpc?topic=vpc-metadata-api-change-log).